banner image

 Current biosecurity risks for Mid Canterbury include:

 HPAI viruses cause high mortality in poultry (chickens, turkeys and quail), and waterfowl (ducks, geese and swans).
-If HPAI arrived here, these would likely be the most affected domestic species.
+If HPAI spreads across New Zealand, these are likely be the most affected domestic species.

-Once in New Zealand, it could spread by direct contact between infected and healthy birds, or through contaminated equipment and materials, including water and feed.
-If HPAI arrives here, cooked food will still be safe to eat.
+It can spread by direct contact between infected and healthy birds, or through contaminated equipment and materials, including water and feed.
 There is no evidence that eggs or chicken meat, or foods that contain them, are unsafe to eat if they are properly cooked.

 Signs to look out for: